-- Ken Stanley's connections to Generative and Developmental Systems (GDS):

-- Co-author of 2003 GDS review paper,

-A Taxonomy for Artificial Embryogeny

-- Co-founder of GECCO GDS Track in 2007 and Co-chair of track from 2007-2009

-- Co-inventor of NEAT, CPPN indirect encoding, and the HyperNEAT GDS algorithm

-- At least 20 GDS-related publications
+- Ken Stanley's connections to Generative and Developmental Systems (GDS): - Co-author of 2003 GDS review paper, A Taxonomy for Artificial Embryogeny - Co-founder of GECCO GDS Track in 2007 and Co-chair of track from 2007-2009 (now integrated into "Complex Systems" track) - Co-inventor of NEAT, CPPN indirect encoding, and the HyperNEAT GDS algorithm - · At least 20 GDS-related publications

-- Started life as an embryo

-K. O. Stanley and R. Milkkulainen, A taxonomy for artificial embryogeny, Artificial Life, 9(2):93-130, 2003.
+K. O. Stanley and R. Miikkulainen.
+A taxonomy for artificial embryogeny.
+Artificial Life, 9(2):93-130, 2003.